dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/release-notes/cpp-2.md

 * Fixed crash bugs that happen in rare cases.

-* Fixed a bug where the local license is not successfully updated when initialing the license again.
+* Fixed a bug where the local license is not successfully updated in some case.

 ### Improved